 We’re thrilled to announce that we’ve taken our successful hybrid historic hotel/hostel model to the heart of the Columbia River Gorge.
 This sister property is located at the site of the 80-year-old Bingen School in Bingen, Washington, and welcomes adventurous travelers exploring the surrounding Columbia River Gorge National Scenic Area.
-Renovations began in the Fall 2017, and the hotel is slated to open in May 2019.
+Renovations began in the Fall 2017, and the hotel opened in May 2019.

 Old Meets New